The Committee on Environment and Planning is a current standing committee of the Legislative Assembly, established 18 June 2019.

 (11) The Committee consist of five members, comprising:

-(a) three Government members (one of whom shall be the Chair);
+(a) three Government members (one of whom shall be the Chair)

-(b) one Opposition member; and
+(b) one Opposition member; and (c) one Crossbench member (whom shall be the Chair).

 (13) The Committee have the power to appoint sub-committees, consisting of 3 members, and to refer to a sub-committee any of the matters which the Committee is empowered to consider.
 In this regard, the sub-committee may be responsible for conducting hearings, briefings, visits of inspections and other activities but cannot make decisions concerning the conduct of an inquiry, such as the selection of witnesses, and the Committee's reports.